Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Methodology

 Apart from the OLS, another option is to use a simple neural network without hidden layers or activation functions.
 It can be fitted using backpropagation and an optimization algorithm, which aims at minimizing the MSE loss:

 The purpose of this form of the linear regression is that it is possible to add different regularization terms to the loss as described in Section \ref{sec:loss_reg}.

-A multi-layer perceptron (MLP) is a feed-forward neural network with a number of hidden layers and hidden units, and which uses rectified linear unit (ReLU) activation functions.
+An MLP is a feed-forward neural network with a number of hidden layers and hidden units and activation functions.
+A popular choice of activation is rectified linear unit (ReLU), which is used in this study.
 Smooth activation functions (e.g. SiLU) were tested with similar performance, but they may be preferable for physics-informed extensions.
 Similar to the linear regression, the MLP is trained on one-step predictions given the previous state and the next forcing values.

+The GRU \citep{cho2014propertiesneuralmachinetranslation} is a type of recurrent neural network with update and reset gates for learning long-term dependencies.
+Compared to the vanilla recurrent neural network, it tackles the challenge of vanishing gradients, while being a more light-weight version of the otherwise popular long-short-term-memory (LSTM) network \citep{hochreiter_long_1997}.
+The GRU is trained on one-step predictions, but it learns dependencies across a longer sequence rather than relying only on the immediately preceding time step.